osinfra-io/terraform-google-project/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerabilities can be reported by submitting an issue.
+Vulnerabilities can be reported [here](https://github.com/osinfra-io/google-cloud-services/security/advisories/new).